atefBB/tor-proxy/README.md

 sudo apt-get install -y apache2 php5 php5-curl tor
 ```

-Tor creates a proxy on your mashine with port 9050 for SOCKS5 connections.
+Tor creates a proxy on your machine with port 9050 for SOCKS5 connections.

 Use the Proxy class for a GET request.